 Other alternative explanations for the productivity gain during the implementation could be the “Hawthorne Effect.”
 The Hawthorne Effect is when subjects in a study improve their performance because they know they are being observed.
 The researchers do not mention this as a possible reason for the post-go-live performance improvement, but it is a quite obvious and likely explanation.

 “There is a productivity gain during the implementation period, followed by a partial loss thereafter.
 When value added is used as the dependent variable, the gains are 3.6 percent during implementation with a loss of 4.7 percent for a net gain of –1.1 percent (t= .8, not significant).”

 I list the Hawthorne Effect as a likely reason for the gain during the implementation because the software is not yet operational; therefore, the benefit cannot be from the software itself.
 Regardless of the reason, the short-term gain in productivity— followed by an overall loss of productivity—is not a happy ending or a compelling reason to purchase an ERP system.
 When the actual benefits of ERP are evaluated (evaluated from any dimension one cares to choose), the fact that ERP is seen as a “mandatory infrastructure”—as stated in many articles and as is generally accepted in companies—does not seem to compute.

+ERP systems were, in essence, a simplistic platitude that was appealing.
+Remember, the first sales pitch of ERP was that it was the only system you would ever need.
+So ERP systems were sold with a sophistication similar to razors or coffee.
 Over decades the logics presented to sell ERP have turned out to be universally untrue.
-However, because the media entities and consulting firms and other pro ERP sources never performed a post mortem, these false logics are used to sell ERP systems to this day.
+However, because the media entities and consulting firms and other pro-ERP sources never performed a post mortem, these false logics are used to sell ERP systems to this day.